5 Things You Should Know

 If you are interested in an academic theatre training, you should be looking to university and college programs.
 But if you want to learn the craft, techniques and the "business" of show business, look for a performing arts conservatory that has show business professionals on its teaching staff.
 These people have been out there in the "real world" and know the techniques that work.
 They live the business every day, know how to network and can pass on that knowledge to you.

 ATC Studios' staff is comprised of show business professionals.
-When you are in an acting class, your instructor knows what it's like to make a living as an actor; your musical theater instructor has performed on the Broadway, regional or international musical theater stages; your dance teacher understands the rigorous performance demands on a dancer, because s/he dances and choreographs professionally.
+When you are in an acting class, your instructor knows what it's like to make a living as an actor; your improv instructor knows what it means to “fly by the seat of your pants” in front of demanding audiences; your musical theater instructor has performed on the Broadway, regional or international musical theater stages; your TV/Film and Voice Acting instructors WORK in the business and keep abreast of breaking developments.

 4. An outlet to "try out" what the student has learned should be provided.